The future of Avonmore Primary School

 We want to improve educational outcomes for the borough’s children.

-We want to support thriving communities by supporting schools and creating more affordable homes for local families so they no longer have to move away from the area.
+We want to support thriving communities by supporting schools and creating more affordable homes for local families.

 We will use this innovative approach to meet the funding challenges facing the school community.